reisd/100daysMLChallenge/README.md

 **Thoughts** : It is almost 12 am.
 I found that it would very challenging to work on ML challenge if I don't find a time in morning to work on ML and I have other things planned during the night.
 Morning is golden time.
 Anyway, Keep it up!

 **Link of Work:**  [SVM-Sklearn](https://github.com/reisd/100daysMLChallenge/tree/master/Day%2017-18%20SVM%20using%20Scikit-learn)

+## Day 19 : Jul 27 , 2018

+**Today's Progress** : Did additional research on SVM and got start to learn CNN to refresh my memory

+**Thoughts** : Again, I compromised morning time to one of projects I am working on because I need to deliver it by morning but I could find some time tonight to work on the challenge.
+CNN is FUN!

+**Link of Work:**  N/A